validatedpatterns/docs/multicloud-gitops/managed-cluster.md

 1. Apply the label

-   `oc label managedclusters.cluster.open-cluster-management.io/YOURCLUSTER site=factory`
+   `oc label managedclusters.cluster.open-cluster-management.io/YOURCLUSTER site=managed-cluster`

 ### You're done
 That's it!
-Go to your factory (edge) OpenShift console and check for the open-cluster-management-agent pod being launched.
+Go to your managed cluster (edge) OpenShift console and check for the open-cluster-management-agent pod being launched.
 Be patient, it will take a while for the ACM agent and agent-addons to launch.
 After that, the operator OpenShifdt GitOps will run.
 When it's finished coming up launch the OpenShift GitOps (ArgoCD) console from the top right of the OpenShift console.